-Here is the reason why: If you use cloud storage, the address to your cloud storage folder may be something like 'C:\users\Alex\Dropbox\Pathagoras documents'.
-But that same location on our officemate's computer is probably something like 'C\:users\Ryan\Dropbox\PathagorasDocuments' (the name immediately after 'c:\Users' is different).
-In such cases, the pointers that are stored in the Mirror folder will not work.They intend to point to the same place, but user name messes things up.
+Pointing to files stored in the Cloud, however, is a bit different.
+If you use cloud storage, Mirroring alone will not work, and that is because the address to your cloud folder are typically different on different computers, even those on the same network sharing the exact same files.
+The typical address to a Dropbox folder on "Alex's" computer is something like 'C:\users\Alex\Dropbox\Office Forms'.
+But that same location on officemate "Ryan's" computer is probably something like 'C\:users\Ryan\Dropbox\Office Forms' (the name immediately after 'c:\Users' is different).
+In such cases, the pointers stored in the Mirror folder simply will not work.They intend to point to the same place, but just don't.

 Not to worry.
 Pathagoras has got you covered.
 Just assign a 'parent path' to one of the three keywords that Pathagoras recognizes as a shortcut to three of the main cloud storage devices, OneDrive, Dropbox and GoogleDrive.
 This association is easily created with Pathagoras tools.
 The association is stored locally with your other Pathagoras settings, and automatically convert pointers that are saved in the Mirror folder using the keyword into the actual cloud storage path.
 (Conversely, as uploads or pointers are made to the Mirror folder, Pathagoras will convert your actual path into the keyword.)